 Cemeteries have served as a transcendental site to mourn and honor the dead for hundreds of years, and, while seemingly centered around death, they have also always been an integral part of life.
-The history of cemeteries goes back to basic plots on family homesteads and small graveyards surrounding country churches.
+According to Encyclopedia Britannica, the history of cemeteries goes back to basic plots on family homesteads and small graveyards surrounding country churches.
 The need for more space led to the creation of larger cemeteries, generally on the outskirts of town.
 Traditionally, cemeteries were an essential and scenic part of every community, often featuring an elaborate entrance gate and stunning sculptures or greenery.
-Townspeople of the past even used cemeteries as a place to gather in good spirits and enjoy time outdoors.

 Because burial signifies the finality of death, it can be a key part of the journey through grief for many individuals.
 Spending time at a gravesite encourages peace in knowing that a loved one is at rest.
 Besides paying tribute to a person’s life and legacy, permanent memorials can help sustain the feeling of a physical connection with the deceased.
 They also offer a place for others to remember and honor the decedent far into the future.